-Hot stone massage is a popular type of massage that involves using heated smooth stones, of a particular type, to help ease and relax tired, sore muscles.
+A hot stone massage involves using heated smooth stones, of a particular type, to help ease and relax tired, sore muscles.
+It feels awesome!

 Note: this article was written to folks wanting to attempt hot stone massages at home and is not intended to be a professional write up for trained massage therapists working with clients.